tlevine/meta-data-science-socrata/readme.md

     be approximately answered with an existing and convenient dataset.
 * I look for opportunities to use existing stores of data in unintended ways.
 -->

-* Adapt your question so it can be answered by existing data sources.
+* Modeling problems versus computation/storage problems
+* Confidence versus validity

+![Banko & Brill](Datado.058.png)

+* Don't collect new data to answer your new questions.
 * Look for new ways of using existing data sources.
-* Collect more rows.

-![Banko & Brill](Datado.058.png)
+* Store raw data!
+Don't aggregate prematurely.

+# What I did

-# Data science about open data
+Data science about open data

-1. How I did it
-2. What I learned

-# How I did it
-Data science!

 ## Store everything